UPPMAX/naiss_intro_python/docs/lesson_plans/20251127/README.md

 - [ ] Think on how to implement to make exercises more collaborative, e.g. let them write their own code (as a group) based on the book?

+Also:

+- [ ] Allow the faster learners to skip the simpler chapter(s) of the book

+## Observation questions

+### Observation of first hour

+This day, I want to experiment using variable group sizes, where people are allowed to decide in a group of 1 or 2-3.
+How do you think that that worked out?

+- Was this setup clearly explained?
+- Did I do what I promised regarding this setup?
+- If I see that something can be improved, was this reasonable judgement that was communicated well enough?
+- Would you judge that this setup is to be preferred over random assignment of 2-3 people in each room?

+### Observation of fourth hour

+This day, I want to experiment letting the more experienced Python users work on things at their level.
+How do you think that that worked out?

+- Was this setup clearly explained?
+- Did I do what I promised regarding this setup?
+- If I see that something can be improved, was this reasonable judgement that was communicated well enough?
+- Would you judge that this setup is to be preferred over all following the same basic theory?